 Excel Number Cells

-WARNING: This feature is experimental at the moment.
+This feature is experimental

-Numbers in the generated XLSX files may sometimes show as text cells in Excel which break formulas.
-To fix this, instead of {{ prompt_name }} you can use {%xv prompt_name %} in your xlsx template file, such as {%xv item["Amount"] %}, to specify an Excel value cell.
+Numbers in the Excel Output Templates may show as text cells which can break formulas.
+To fix this, instead of {{ prompt_name }} you can use {%xv prompt_name %} in your Excel template file, such as {%xv item["Amount"] %}.